TabSynDex: A Universal Metric for Robust Evaluation of Synthetic Tabular Data: TabSynDex

 \subsection{Models for Tabular Data Generation}

 We use several generative adversarial networks for tabular data synthesis.
-We conduct experiments on CTGAN~\cite{xu2019modeling} and TGAN~\cite{xu2018synthesizing} with Gaussian Mixture Model (GMM) pre-processing.
+We conduct experiments on~TVAE~\cite{kingmaauto,xu2019modeling}, CTGAN~\cite{xu2019modeling} and TGAN~\cite{xu2018synthesizing} with Gaussian Mixture Model (GMM) pre-processing.
 We also execute experiments on WGAN-GP~\cite{gulrajaniWGANGP2017,arjovskyWGAN2017} in order to observe the results without GMM pre-proccesing.
-Furthermore, We introduce certain variations in the original TGAN and train the models to see if any minute change in the model makes any difference to the otherwise not so encouraging training graphs and performance.
-The following are the variations of TGAN that we implement in this paper. \begin{enumerate} \item TGAN with GRU: We replaced the LSTM with GRU~\cite{chung2014empirical} in the generator.
-Rest of the specifics remain same to that of TGAN.

-\item TGAN with a bidirectional generator: In the original TGAN, each column receives the context of the earlier columns for generation.
-We introduce a bidirectional generator~\cite{donahue2016adversarial} in which each output is generated after combining the respective column features (dense layers) from both the forward pass and backward pass models.

-\item TGAN with Variational Gaussian Mixture Model (VGMM) preprocessing: We replace the GMM with a better preprocessing technique of Variational Gaussian Mixture Model (VGMM) as given in~\cite{xu2019modeling}.

-\item TGAN with bidirectional generator and VGMM preprocessing: We replace the GMM with VGMM in the TGAN model with a bidirectional generator. \end{enumerate}
+Furthermore, we introduce certain variations in the original TGAN and train the models to see if any minute change in the model makes any difference to the otherwise not so encouraging training graphs and performance.
+The following are the variations of TGAN that we implement in this paper. \textbf{TGAN with GRU:} We replaced the LSTM with GRU~\cite{chung2014empirical} in the generator.
+Rest of the specifics remain same to that of TGAN. \textbf{TGAN with a bidirectional generator:} In the original TGAN, each column receives the context of the earlier columns for generation.
+We introduce a bidirectional generator~\cite{donahue2016adversarial} in which each output is generated after combining the respective column features (dense layers) from both the forward pass and backward pass models. \textbf{TGAN with Variational GMM (VGMM) preprocessing:} We replace GMM with VGMM as given in~\cite{xu2019modeling}. \textbf{TGAN with bidirectional generator and VGMM preprocessing:} We replace the GMM with VGMM in the TGAN model with a bidirectional generator.

+\textit{It is to be noted that t\textbf{he detailed analysis of these four variants of tabular GANs and corresponding results also serve as a natural ablation study of our work.}}